 - Dairy-Free Avocado Crema

-Vegan Mayo Recipe
+Vegan Mayo Recipe with Aquafaba

 - ¼ cup aquafaba

-- 1 tablespoon agave nectar or other sweetener of choice
+- 1 tablespoon agave nectar or maple syrup

-- 2 teaspoons apple cider vinegar
+- 2 teaspoons lemon juice or apple cider vinegar

-- ½ teaspoon salt
+- 1 teaspoon salt

-- ¼ teaspoon mustard
+- ¼ teaspoon dijon mustard

 - Continue pouring in remaining oil and blending until vegan mayo forms!
 This generally takes about 1-2 minutes.
 Taste and adjust seasoning, if needed.
 Store in an airtight container or jar in the refrigerator for up to 2 weeks.